anthonyhi11/whibut-client/README.md

 4. Seeing Movies

 But in that moment your mind goes completely blank...
 "What HAVE I been up to?"
-Now, you can pull out your phone and pull up WHIBUT (name pending user research) and with one glance, can inform the overly-inquisitive 'friend' all that you've been up to.
+Now, you can pull out your phone and pull up WHIBUT and with one glance, can inform the overly-inquisitive 'friend' all that you've been up to.

-With WHIBUT (name pending user research), after binging a show, watching a movie, visiting a restaurant, or reading a book, you can quickly input one of those 4 activities into a table that can be viewed in the future when giving recommendations or recalling that awesome restaurant with the hatch chile gravy you went to 3 weekends ago with Brad.
+With WHIBUT, after binging a show, watching a movie, visiting a restaurant, or reading a book, you can quickly input one of those 4 activities into a table that can be viewed in the future when giving recommendations or recalling that awesome restaurant with the hatch chile gravy you went to 3 weekends ago with Brad.